 I am a doctoral candidate in the Department of Ecology, Spirituality and Religion at the California Institute of Integral Studies (CIIS) and the co-founder of the non-profit, the Deep Water Initiative.
 My research looks at Indigenous approaches to environmental engagement with a focus on human-animal relationships in hunter-gatherer cosmology.

 South African born and raised, my professional background spans 15 years of experience in media, corporate communications, and the agricultural development sector.
 I received a B.A. in film production from the internationally award-winning film school AFDA, in South Africa, and an M.A. in Middle Eastern History from Tel-Aviv University.
 In the past decade, I have worked extensively throughout Africa, Asia, the Middle East, and the U.S. In 2017 I relocated to the U.S. to pursue a Ph.D.

 I am passionate about effecting social change through artistic mediums of cultural expression and storytelling.
-My broad fields of interest include; human-animal relations, religion and ecology, and the indigenous origins of religious rites and practices.
+My broad fields of interest include; human-animal relations, religion and ecology, and the Primal and Indigenous origins of religious rites and practices.